Football Association of Finland

 The Football Association of Finland (Suomen Palloliitto, abbr.
 SPL; Finlands Bollförbund) is the governing body of football and futsal in Finland.
 It was founded in Helsinki on 19 May 1907.

-The SPL organises the men's and women's national football teams, and the second to ninth tiers of national football.
+The SPL organises the men's and women's national football teams, the second to ninth tiers of national football, the Finnish Cup and the Finnish League Cup.
 The premier division Veikkausliiga is organised by a distinct organisation.
 The SPL is based in the Finnish capital city of Helsinki.

+History

+The SPL was founded on 19 May 1907 in a restaurant called Catani in Esplanadi, Helsinki.
+The founding meeting was attended by representatives of Unitas Sports Club, Stjernan and Polytechnics Sports Club from Helsinki, Viborgs Hockeyklubb from Vyborg, Åbo Idrottsvänner and Turun Jalkapalloseura from Turku and Idrottens Vänner from Kokkola.